cpascual/PAScual/doc/md/UserManual.md

 If you use PAScual for your research, please acknowledge it by citing the following paper:

-C. Pascual-Izarra et al., _Characterisation of Amphiphile Self-Assembly Materials using Positron Annihilation Lifetime Spectroscopy (PALS)-Part1: Advanced Fitting Algorithms for Data Analysis_, Journal of Physical Chemistry B, [in review], 2008.
+C. Pascual-Izarra et al.,

-see [http://pascual.sourceforge.net](http://pascual.sourceforge.net) for up-to-date information about citing.
+Advanced Fitting Algorithms for Analysing Positron Annihilation Lifetime Spectra, Nuclear Instruments and Methods A, 603, p456-466 (2009) (DOI: 10.1016/j.nima.2009.01.205)

 Also, if you modify PAScual or use its source code for your own program, please notify me so that maybe your code can be included in future versions of PAScual and be useful for other people.